David Stewart (Writer and teacher)

 Aspiring astronaut converts his council block into a spaceship in order to save it from impending demolition, in impressive French feature debut - from the Glasgow Film Festival (online) [Read More...]

-In his second film, Swedish director Magnus von Horn presents a decadent, depraved and suspenseful look at celebrity and fandom - from Cannes [Read More...]
+In his second film, Swedish director Magnus von Horn presents a decadent, depraved and suspenseful look at celebrity and fandom - now on Amazon Prime [Read More...]

 Babylon has risen!